Attraction to transgender people: Overall

 In a 2018 study by Kinsey Institute fellow Justin Lehmiller of 4,175 Americans' sexual fantasies, he found that "about one in three men and one in four women" reported they had "fantasized about sex with a transsexual partner."

 A 2019 study asked 958 online participants, mostly young adults in Canada and the United States, which gender identities they would be interested in dating.
 In the sample, 3.3% of heterosexual men, 1.8% of heterosexual women, 11.5% of gay men, 28.8% of lesbian women, and 51.7% of bisexual, queer, and non-binary people (grouped together for analysis) reported they would be interested in dating a transgender person, and the remainder were not interested.
 In contrast, a 2025 vignette study found that heterosexual women reacted more positively to an other-gender trans person making flirtatious advances, compared to how positively that heterosexual men reacted to this scenario on average.

 Some commentators have discussed romantic or sexual attraction towards trans people as portrayed in media, such as in film or television series.
-The HBO drama series, Euphoria (2019), was one prominent example, and depicted the romantic relationships of Jules Vaughn, a trans woman character.
+The HBO drama series, Euphoria (2019), was one prominent example, and depicted the romantic relationships of Jules Vaughn, a trans femme character.
 Vaughn, portrayed by Hunter Schafer, had relationships with both men and women, including the main character, Rue Bennett.
 IndieWire said the series had a "trans-amorous gaze".
 Zackary Drucker praised Euphoria as the result of trans creators' grassroots campaigns for film and television to create "more complex representations of trans people … 'Euphoria' is a measure of our progress and a successful outcome deserving of celebration."